Albinhsn/JC/JC/src/se/liu/albhe576/project/README.md

 ## ToDo

-* do a walkthrough of everything to find things to do :)
-* actually short circuit logicals
+* what would we need in order to optimize
+* better understanding of what is temporary and what is store

+* cleanup instructionlist/quads

 ## Optimizations
-* assign immediate
-* constant folding
 * remove redundant expressions;
+* store immediates

+## Maybe?
+* actually short circuit logicals